BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-command-line.md

 * [Create and customize your config file](#create-and-customize-your-config-file)
 * [Check all your required parameters](https://bloc-developer.com/api_bloc-service/cli_arguments?lang=english) and enter them like in this example
 * You need to type the arguments without the '--'
-* Place this file next to bloc-service
+* Place this file next to BLOC-service
 * Save it under the name `mycontainer.conf`

 ```